I know. I know. A nighttime cleaning routine sounds like too much work, but hear me out.

 The goal here is simply to create a peaceful home.

 So if that goal resonates with you, give the nighttime house reset a go and see if it works for you.

 (I’m pretty sure it will!)

 Do you already have a nightly cleaning routine?

 If so, I would love to know what you do for your home in the evenings – let me know in the comments below!
 Or if you’re going to give my routine a try, take the first step by commenting “I’m in!”

 Be sure to check out my list of super helpful daily habits for busy mums who have a lot to juggle in their day-to-day.

-And if you’re looking for more inspiration for your home, be sure to follow my Pinterest board Homemaking For Moms.
+If you’re looking for more inspiration for your home, be sure to follow my Pinterest board Homemaking For Moms.
 I’m constantly pinning ideas there!

 Plus, be sure to follow me on Facebook for all kinds of daily tips for moms (and the occasional hilarious-to-me meme).
 Hope to see you there!